justUmen/background-video-player/README.md

 - disable / enable dim background

-- buttons to see enable / disable status (green/gray ???)

-- change images automatically after x seconds (random from folder) - Or

 - allow to add an unlimited amount of RV / RVL / RI... in settings

 - range of background opacity in settings